 As you can see there are many different options depending on your certain needs and moms don’t know that their insurance company will cover the cost of a breast pump.

 In fact, Aeroflow Breastpumps supplies breast pumps through health insurance to new and expecting moms every day.
 Go ahead!
-Find out how to qualify for a breast pump through your insurance now!
+Find out how to get a FREE Nuk Breast Pumps Through Insurance!

 If you plan to use a breast pump to keep breast milk for your baby later, you will need a place to store your breastmilk.

 The most popular option is breast milk storage bags.
 These amazing little bags are very durable(for the most part).
 They can be kept in the fridge or freezer and can keep your breast milk fresh for up to 12 months if they are kept in a deep freezer.
-I have always loved the Lansinoh brand of breastmilk storage bags because they are sold all over and are very inexpensive.
+I have always loved these breastmilk storage bags because they are sold all over and are very inexpensive.

 You will also want some baby bottles to serve the breast milk in once it is warmed up.
 Try to find one that is as close to a breast as you can.
 Let’s face it nothing will be as good as mommy but you can try to come as close as possible.
 My son has always loved these bottles.